anthol42/QMAP/QMAP/docs/references/train_test_split.md

 :param encoder_batch: The batch size of the encoder.
 :param batch_size: If you get an out of memory error, you can reduce the batch size to a smaller value.
 If set to 0, the batch size will be set to the full dataset size.
 :param n_iterations: The number of iterations to run the Leiden community detection algorithm.
 If set to -1, it will run until convergence.
 It is recommended to change this parameter if it takes a long time to converge and a rough estimate of the communities is sufficient.
+:param force_cpu: If true, it will split the sequences on the CPU.
+This is useful if you are running out of memory on the GPU.
 :return: A tuple containing the Seq_train, Seq_test, *metadata_train, metadata_test.
 The metadata will be the same as the input metadata, but split into training and test sets.

 **Parameters:**